 Want to spend the night in Liverpool?
-Check out this modern and luxurious apartment in the heart of the city.
+Check out this modern apartment in the heart of the city.

 Manchester is a favourite with many travellers to the UK and for good reason.
 The city produced bands like The Smiths, Oasis and the Stone Roses is known for more than just rock and roll.
 With cultural sights, galleries, museums, shopping malls and an excellent eating scene, there’s plenty to keep you busy during a trip to Manchester.